Astro Boy: Characters

+Analysis

+Astro Boy is powered by nuclear energy, embodying both the utopian promise and the potential dangers of atomic power.
+Atom represents a hopeful vision of nuclear technology as a force for good: peaceful and life-saving, rather than destructive, reflecting the dual legacy of atomic power in postwar Japan.
+Created shortly after the atomic bombings of Hiroshima and Nagasaki, the series functions as a cultural response to nuclear anxieties.
+It navigates the tension between the catastrophic reality of nuclear weapons and the futuristic optimism of nuclear energy for humanity's benefit.
+Atom's “100,000 horsepower” reactor symbolizes this immense, barely manageable power.

 Media

 Manga

 The manga was originally published from 1952 to 1968, followed by a newspaper serialization (1967–1969) and two further series in 1972–1973 and 1980–1981.

 The original Mighty Atom manga stories were later published in English-language versions by Dark Horse Comics in a translation by Frederik L. Schodt.
 They followed the television series by keeping the character name as "Astro Boy", the name most familiar to English-speaking audiences, instead of "Mighty Atom."
 Names of the other characters, such as Doctor Tenma and Professor Ochanomizu, are those of the original Japanese.

-Astro Boy (along with some of his supporting characters) appear in a series of "edu-manga" that tell biographies of famous personalities such as Helen Keller, Albert Einstein and Mother Teresa.
+Astro Boy, along with some of his supporting characters, appear in a series of "edu-manga" that tell biographies of famous personalities such as Helen Keller, Albert Einstein and Mother Teresa.
 Astro Boy and his "sister" appear in prologues and epilogues for each story and learn about the famous person from Dr. Ochanomizu, who acts as narrator for each installment.
-These manga were published by Kodansha, Ltd. from 2000 to 2002 with English-language versions published by Digital Manga Publishing and seeing print from 2003 to 2005.
+These manga were published by Kodansha, Ltd. from 2000 to 2002, with English-language versions published by Digital Manga Publishing and seeing print from 2003 to 2005.

 From 2003 to 2009, Naoki Urasawa wrote the series Pluto, with help from Takashi Nagasaki.
-It adapts Astro Boys "The Greatest Robot on Earth" (地上最大のロボット, Chijō Saidai no Robotto) arc (which story Urusawa says "has been enshrined as a centerpiece in the literature of our generation") into a murder mystery.
+It adapts Astro Boys "The Greatest Robot on Earth" (地上最大のロボット, Chijō Saidai no Robotto) arc (which Urasawa says "has been enshrined as a centerpiece in the literature of our generation") into a murder mystery.
 In a 2004 manga of Tetsuwan Atom written by Akira Himekawa, the plot, as well as the character designs, loosely followed that of the 2003 anime series.
 The artwork is quite different from Tezuka's original.
 This version of the manga was published in English by Chuang Yi and distributed in Australia by Madman Entertainment.

 A prequel, Atom: The Beginning began serialization in 2014.
 It later received an anime adaptation in 2017.